Bladee: 2023–present: Various collaborations, Cold Visions, and Year0001 split

-Musical style and personal life
+Musical style, artistry, and public image

+Bladee is a member of Drain Gang, a group of electronic and cloud rap musicians.
+Although Drain Gang's music is intimate, their lyrics often reflect universal human experiences, rather than specifically their own.
+The members of Drain Gang are self-taught musicians.

 In a 2019 interview, Bladee said the music he creates does not fit a preexisting genre.
 Jack Angell, a music writer for The Fader, called Bladee's sound "frostbitten futurism" and wrote that his music evokes "a wide spectrum of emotion".
 Nadine Smith wrote for Pitchfork that Bladee's work "introduces recognizable elements of American rap music to a new environment".
 In an interview with 032c, Drain Gang members described their intuitive approach to music creation, with Bladee saying he does not write lyrics ahead of time.
-He has cited Hilma af Klint, Chief Keef, Lil B, The Beach Boys, Basshunter, and James Ferraro as influences on his work.
+He has cited Hilma af Klint, Chief Keef, Lil B, the Beach Boys, Basshunter, and James Ferraro as influences on his work.
+Pitchfork described Bladee as the "mystic oracle of Internet Rap".

+Despite the members of Drain Gang not subscribing to right-wing or white supremacist ideologies, their fanbase was still significantly composed of alt-right people, especially visible during the 2016 United States presidential election.
+However, Bladee and Ecco2k have increasingly incorporated queer themes into their work, including their 2020 single "Amygdala".
+The inclusion of these themes increased the visibility of Drain Gang's LGBTQ listenership and helped nonbinary, queer, and transgender people embrace their own identities.
+Cassidy George of 032c wrote: "Drain Gang’s ability to articulate a strain of suffering that is specific to the internet age has bred a fandom encompassing the two most extreme poles of the contemporary political spectrum."

+Influence

+Bladee has been cited as an influence by artists such as Xaviersobased, Sematary, David Shawty, and Yabujin.
+His group Drain Gang was also credited with inspiring a style known as "draincore", which was later renamed to "digicore".
+Bladee has been labelled a "central reference" to digicore artists.
+In an interview with Pigeons and Planes, digicore artist 2hollis stated, "Everyone knows, I owe a lot to Drain Gang.
+Big reason I’m even doing this shit," and that "Bladee was the first dude I saw who I was like, damn, you can be a rapper as a white boy and it’s not corny."

+Personal life

 Bladee is a private person.
 He has said, "I really don't like to talk about myself.
 I find it weird."
 In interviews, he has mentioned being struck by lightning during a trip to Thailand in 2019 and called the experience transformative.

 Bladee's younger brother, Gus Reichwald, is a videographer who has directed, filmed, and edited multiple Drain Gang and Sad Boys videos.